Chapter 9 Wings of flies

-“They’ll agree if we tell them its trauma counseilling”
+“They’ll agree if we tell them its trauma counseling”

 “So we lie to them?”
 Nancy said, sounding slightly indignant.

-He laughed, “You know I would if I thought that would work.
+“You know, I would if I thought that would work.
 They tried that in the old days, maybe some places still do.
-But it’s bullshit, it’s all suggestion, implanting false memories.
-That’s why when you regress your past lives you never get any Prussian toilet cleaners.
-It’s based on people’s desires, they believe what they want to believe.”
+But it’s bullshit; it’s all suggestion, implanting false memories.
+That’s why, when you regress your past lives, you never get any Prussian toilet cleaners.
+It’s based on people’s desires; they believe what they want to believe.”

 “You think it’ll work?”

-“Ok I’ll call his family and fly him out once you’ve arranged it on your end.”
+“OK, I’ll call his family and fly him out once you’ve arranged it at your end.”